ericgaspar/jenkins_ynh/README.md

 ## Limitations

-* Can't be updated after the current version 2.46, because it need some packages not available on jessie.
+* Can't be updated after the current version 2.46, because it need some packages not available on Jessie.

 ## Additionnal informations